Use Windows Server 2012 R2 with ONTAP

 on disks for correcting MBR alignment with PowerShell Toolkit on Linux guest operating systems using the GRUB boot loader, you must reinstall GRUB to ensure that the guest operating system boots correctly.

 The PowerShell Toolkit cmdlet has completed on the VHD file for the virtual machine.
-This topic applies only to Linux guest operating systems using the GRUB boot loader and SystemRescueCd
+This procedure applies only to Linux guest operating systems using the GRUB boot loader and SystemRescueCd

 .